Visiting Green-Wood Cemetery: A Brooklyn Hidden Gem

 • Walking: You can easily walk from the popular Atlantic Terminal, where there are a dozen trains, including the LIRR.
 However, unless you’re fit, I would advise against walking too much before getting to the cemetery.
 This way, you can save your walking endurance for the cemetery since it’s pretty vast.

 • By Car/Uber: Enter the address “25th Street and Fifth Avenue, Brooklyn, NY” in the GPS.
 It will drop you off in front of the grand gates of the cemetery.
-There is parking allowed within the cemetery for free.
+Free parking is allowed within the cemetery.

 Green-Wood’s main entrance is open daily from 8:00 AM to 5:00 PM.
 And admission is free!
 If you’d like to visit before it opens or after it closes, you can join one of the many special guided tours listed above.